-S 9.1 Direction Application Relevance to this planning proposal Consistency with direction below the natural ground surface.
+S 9.1 Direction Application Relevance to this planning proposal Consistency with direction surface.
 Works by which the watertable is likely to be lowered more than 2 metres below the natural ground surface.
 Works within 500 metres of adjacent Class 1, 2, 3 or 4 land that is below 5 metres Australian Height Datum and by which the watertable is likely to be lowered below 1 metre Australian Height Datum on adjacent Class 1, 2, 3 or 4 land.
 4.2 Mine Subsidence and Unstable Land Applies when a relevant planning authority prepares a planning proposal that permits development on land that: (a) is within a mine subsidence district, or (b) has been identified as unstable in a study, strategy or other assessment undertaken: (i) by or on behalf of the relevant planning authority, or (ii) by or on behalf of a public authority and provided to the relevant planning authority.
 Byron Shire is not in a mine subsidence district and the land affected by this planning proposal has not been identified as unstable land.
 Not applicable 4.3 Flood Prone Land Applies when a relevant planning authority prepares a planning proposal that creates, removes or alters a zone or a provision that affects flood prone land.
 A planning proposal must include provisions that give effect to and are consistent with the NSW Flood Prone Land Policy and the principles of the Floodplain Development Manual 2005 (including the Guideline on Development Controls on Low Flood Risk Areas).
-A planning proposal must not rezone land within the flood With the exception of land located approximately 3m AHD and above, the Planning Proposal affects land located on Flood Prone Land (1:100 Year Flood) and is within the Belongil Creek Flood Planning Area.
-The Planning Proposal will rezone from one type of business zone to another.
-Therefore the Planning Proposal does not rezone land zoned Special Use, Special Purpose, Recreation, Rural or Environment Protection Zones within the flood planning area to a Consistent
+A planning proposal must not rezone land within the flood planning areas from Special Use, Special Purpose, With the exception of land located approximately 3m AHD and above, the Planning Proposal affects land located on Flood Prone Land (1:100 Year Flood) and is within the Belongil Creek Flood Planning Area.
+The Planning Proposal does not rezone land zoned Special Use, Special Purpose, Recreation, Rural or Environment Protection Zones within the flood planning area to a residential, business, industrial, special use or special purpose zone.
+The requirements of Direction 4.3 are addressed Consistent